iportilla/quantum/docs/FAQs.md

 Great question!
 Here are a few ideas:

+.
+Check some of the science, technology, engineering and math clasess at the Innovation Center

 • Check out online resources like [IBM Quantum Experience](https://quantum-computing.ibm.com/ "https://quantum-computing.ibm.com/")

 • Try beginner videos on YouTube (search “quantum computing for beginners”)